Assists In Ice Hockey Explained: Types & Examples

 Most Assist In An NHL Season

-However, no one has come close to Gretzky in assists in the history of the NHL.
-When we look at players with the most NHL assists in a single season, Gretzky occupies the first twelve positions, leaving the 13th-20th positions for other NHL Hall of Famers.
+In terms of assists, nobody in NHL history has come close to Gretzky.
+Gretzky holds the top twelve spots among players with the most NHL assists in a single season, leaving the 13th–20th spots open for other NHL Hall of Famers.

 Most NHL Assist In The 2022-23 Season